unsol/design/README.md

 # EVM2 Design
 > This repository contains documents describing the design and high-level overview of EVM 2.0.
 Expect the contents of this repository to be in flux: everything is still under discussion.

 The goal for this repository is to track research and development of alternative VM's for use in Ethereum.
 Currently eWASM has had the most research.

-## eWASM Design

-eWASM is an experimental VM design for Ethereum that uses [WebAssembly](https://github.com/WebAssembly/design) as the [instruction set](https://en.wikipedia.org/wiki/Instruction_set).
-This design follows WebAssembly's [design](https://github.com/WebAssembly/design) which should be referenced for further details.
+## What is WebAssembly?

+> WebAssembly (or WASM for short) is a new, portable, size- and load-time-efficient format.
+WebAssembly is currently being designed as an open standard by a W3C Community Group.

+Please review the [WebAssembly design and instruction set](https://github.com/WebAssembly/design) first.

+A few key points:
+* WebAssembly defines an instruction set, intermediate source format (WAST) and a binary encoded format (WASM).
+* WebAssembly has a few higher level features, such as the ability to import and execute outside methods defined via an interface.
+* LLVM includes a WebAssembly backend to generate WASM output.
+* Multiple JIT or interpreted VMs exist for WASM.
+Notably the V8 Javascript engine includes one, which is used in both Node.js and Chrome.
+Firefox has its own VM implementation.

 ## What is Ethereum flavored WebAssembly (eWASM)?

-> WebAssembly is a new, portable, size- and load-time-efficient format.
-WebAssembly is currently being designed as an open standard by a W3C Community Group.

-Ethereum flavored WebAssembly or eWASM is a restricted subset of WASM to be used for contracts in Ethereum.
+eWASM is a restricted subset of WASM to be used for contracts in Ethereum.

 eWASM:
 * specifies the semantics for an *eWASM contract*
-* specifies an [Ethereum system module](https://github.com/ethereum/evm2.0-design/blob/master/eth_interface.md) to facilitate interaction with the Ethereum Environment from an *eWASM contract*.
+* specifies an [Ethereum system module](https://github.com/ethereum/evm2.0-design/blob/master/eth_interface.md) to facilitate interaction with the Ethereum Environment from an *eWASM contract*
 * specifies [metering](https://github.com/ethereum/evm2.0-design/blob/master/metering.md) for instructions
 * and aims to restrict [non-deterministic behavior](https://github.com/WebAssembly/design/blob/master/Nondeterminism.md)

+### Goals of the eWASM project

+* To provide a specification of *eWASM contract* semantics and the *Ethereum interface*
+* To provide an *EVM transpiler*, preferably as an eWASM contract
+* To provide a *metering injector*, preferably as an eWASM contract
+* To provide a VM implementation for executing eWASM contracts
+* To implement an eWASM backend in the Solidity compiler
+* To provide a library and instructions for writing contracts in Rust
+* To provide a library and instructions for writing contracts in C

 ### Glossary

-* *eWASM contract*: a contract compiled to the eWASM specification
+* *eWASM contract*: a contract adhering to the eWASM specification
+* *Ethereum interface*: a set of methods available to eWASM contracts
 * *metering*: the act of measuring execution cost in a deterministic way
+* *metering injector*: a transformation tool inserting metering code to an eWASM contract
+* *EVM transpiler*: an EVM bytecode (the current Ethereum VM) to eWASM transcompiler

 ### Resources